LangGraph-GUI/LangGraph-GUI/README.md

 # LangGraph-GUI-App

-Docker wrapper for frontend and backend
+Electron and Docker wrapper for frontend and backend